 2022 Quick Guide

 This guide contains a one-stop overview of some of the most common information you will need to know for the 2022 CapTex Tri.
+There’s even a recorded LIVE Q&A with the race director, Dan Carroll, at the bottom.
 It doesn’t cover EVERYTHING so, if you can’t find what you are looking for, please check the other pages on our website for more detailed information.

 We are also available through email and chat (located at the bottom right-hand corner) to help with any questions.